phy504-sbu/homework2/README.md

 ### due: Friday Feb 18, 2022

+> Each student is responsible for doing their own work.
+You are welcome to
+> discuss this on slack or in class, but when it comes to writing the code,
+> you are expected to write it yourself (and not just copy from someone).

 1. In this repo, you'll find a directory call `images/`.
 It contains several photos in JPG format (all of my dog, Luna).
 A common task that we want to do is make thumbnails of our images (much smaller